Cosmo-CoDiOS/codid/rust/README.md

 This is the Rust implementation.

 The idea is for a cross-platform implementation, that can run on Gemian, Sailfish, and UBPorts.
-This can be achieved with a modular approach, with a statically link musl binary.
+This can be achieved with a modular approach, with a statically linked musl binary.

 ## License